 This organisation is mostly run by volunteers, all of whom are bereaved themselves.
 It is barely known in the community, but the support and care they provide in being with families during the most traumatic life event is priceless.

-I’m hoping to raise $8,000 to go towards ensuring that TCF continues to exist to provide support to all the new families that face the devastating loss of a child and make that first phone call.
+I’m hoping to raise funds ensuring that TCF continues to exist to provide support to all the new families that face the devastating loss of a child and make that first phone call.
 Nothing can compare to talking to someone who truly understands this pain.
 I want everyone to know about this beautiful organisation so no one is ever in the situation I was in.

 Thank you for helping me do this in memory of Bree.